Scholastic Standing Policy Online Resource Guide

 - 1.900 after 89 or more attempted Rutgers-Camden credits

-Students who have been dismissed by the college will be sent a letter to their home address explaining the decision and how students can appeal this dismissal to the committee.
+Students who have have been dismissed by the college in the Spring semester will be sent a letter to their home address explaining the decision and how students can appeal this dismissal to the committee.
 Students will also be instructed on how they can apply for readmission once dismissed if their appeal is unsuccessful.

 Readmission After Dismissal: